 in million € 2005 pro forma 2005 as reported

 Sales 9,086 7,889

-EBIT 1,073 969
+EBIT 1,074 967

-Net income 265 222
+Net income 268 222

-Results of operations
+Results of operations Sales

-Sales

-In 2005, Group sales increased by 8% to €7,889 million.
-Organic growth contributed 7% while acquisitions/divestments contributed 1 % to this sales growth.
-Currency translation effects had hardly any impact.
+In 2005, Group sales increased by 8 % to $\in$ 7,889 million.
+Organic growth contributed 7 % and acquisitions 1 % to sales growth while divestments had a -1 % effect on sales.
+Currency translation effects had an impact of -1%.
 The chart shows the respective influences on the sales growth of the Fresenius Group.
 There were no significant price effects or effects from changes in product mix and none are expected in the foreseeable future.

-The largest regions in the Group were North America, which contributed 47 % of total sales, and Europe 38 %, followed by Asia-Pacific with 7%, Latin America 5% and Africa 3%.
-Germany contributed 12% to Group sales.
+The largest regions in the Group were North America, which contributed 47 % of total sales, and Europe 38 %, followed by Asia-Pacific with 7 %, Latin America 5 % and Africa 3 %.
+Germany contributed 12 % to Group sales.

 We increased sales in all regions of the world.
-The highest growth rates were achieved in Latin America with 30 % and Africa with 16%.
-North America also performed strongly with currency-adjusted growth of 8 %.
+The highest growth rates were achieved in Latin America with 28% and Africa with 16%.
+North America also performed strongly with currency-adjusted growth of 7%.
 This was primarily driven by the good sales development in the dialysis care segment at Fresenius Medical Care.
 Sales in Europe were up 8%.
-In Asia-Pacific we achieved a sales growth of only 2%, since sales of Fresenius ProServe in this region fell due to the lower project volume.
+In Asia-Pacific we achieved a sales growth of only 2%, since sales of Fresenius ProServe in this region fell due to the lower project volume .